About

 Inspired by the Northern Beaches culture, her work lies at the intersection of art and science, sharing not only the beauty of the ocean and its curious creatures but shining a light on its critical role as the largest carbon sink on the planet.
 Roberts celebrates local marine biologists who protect endangered species such as Sydney’s White’s Seahorse and who regenerate vital coastal seaweeds.
 It is also her dear wish, through light and sculpture to foster peace in the Pacific realm and worldwide.

 Roberts grew up barefoot in the bush around Mudgee, NSW, Australia.
 Her love of science, art and physical yakka led her to an early career in winemaking after a degree in Agricultural science with First Class Honours from Sydney University and a Bachelor of Oenology from Charles Sturt University.
-She made bold red wines for Huntington Estate whilst managing the Huntington Music Festival.
+She made bold wines for Huntington Estate whilst managing the Huntington Music Festival.
 This passion for music guided Roberts to The Sydney Philharmonia Choirs where she sang as a soprano in the Symphony Chorus.

-Roberts is currently immersed in the Advanced Diploma of Visual Arts (Ceramics) where her fervour for the ocean and its protection is illuminated in lamps, sculpture and drinking vessels.
+Her fervour for the ocean and its protection is illuminated in lamps, sculpture and drinking vessels.
 Medusae glow, psychedelic jellyfish levitate, Periwinkle’s gather and each humble cup tells a sea story.

 So…Swim into the vast blue ocean.
 Dive deep beneath the surface.
 See the enchanting world of luminous sea creatures.
 Float, drift and feel free.
 Walk beside the shore, fossick and gaze into a kaleidoscope of rockpools.
 Here, in and by the sea, we find solace, peace and rejuvenation.